VikasOjha666/Speaker-Identification-One-Shot-Learning/README.md

 The model has been trained on Librispeech dataset and it first converts the audio to spectrogram images and then it compares them using convolutional neural network.
+This notebook has been created in Google Colab and hence contains linux commands and cannot be executed in anaconda ipython notebook normally.